mantyni/Stock_Price_Tracker/README.md

 ![Alt text](images/screenshot.png?raw=true "StockPriceServer")

 ## Requirements
-python 3
-dotenv
-logging
-requests
-smtplib
+python 3, dotenv, logging, requests, smtplib

 ## Instructions how to use:
 1. On a high level, there is just main.py and .env file.<br />